Best Museums To Visit In Istanbul Old City

 What to see in Turkish-Islamic Arts Museum?

-Important artifacts from the times of the Caliphates, Great Seljuks and Ottoman Empire are exhibited inside the museum.
+Important artifacts from the times of the Caliphates, Empire of Seljuk Turks and Ottoman Empire are exhibited inside the museum.

 Explanation of Turkish existence in Anatolia and Modern Turkey